Jump to section

 For the husband who starts his day before you do

-The Loftie is not just a digital alarm clock — it’s more like a calming bedside companion that encourages you to keep your phone away from the nightstand.
+The Loftie is not just a digital alarm clock — it’s more like a calming bedside companion that encourages you to keep your phone away from your nightstand.
 It comes with soothing wake-up tones, an entire playlist of ambient noise, meditation guidance, breathing exercises, and a soft nightlight.

 For the husband who’s the rise-and-grind type